greghaynes/gh-review-stats/README.md

-# gh-review-stats
+# gh-review-stats - GitHub Review Stats

-GitHub Review Status
+A command line tool for examining review statistics for GitHub repositories.